-Comagine Health collaborates with academic, government and nonprofit partners to conduct behavioral and physical health studies that result in tangible improvements.
+Comagine Health collaborates with academic, government and nonprofit partners to conduct research and evaluation studies that inform program, community and policy improvements.

 What We Do

 - Research and evaluation design and implementation, including study management

 - Proposal development